simonajmiller/simonajmiller.github.io/pages/03-mentoring.md

 title: teaching, mentoring, and outreach
 permalink: /teaching-mentoring-outreach/
 ---
-This page is still in progress, but you can read more about my mentoring philosophy [here](/mentoring/2025/04/10/example.html).
+You can read  my mentoring philosophy [here](/mentoring/2025/04/10/example.html), or check out my [CV](/cv/) for a full list of teaching, mentoring, and outreach activities.

 <!--
 #### Teaching and Mentoring